 Submitted by the Evanston Symphony Orchestra

-One can subscribe to the season at evanstonsymphony.org or by calling interim General Manager Fiona Queen at 847-864-8804.
-Donations can also be made through the website and by phone.
+One can still subscribe to the season with a discounted “three-concert” package at ESO (evanstonsymphony.org) or by calling 847-864-8804.
+Donations to the ESO can also be made through the website and by phone.

 Founded in 1945, the Evanston Symphony is the 2017 Illinois Council of Orchestra’s Orchestra of the Year and in 2019 was honored by the Council for Community Relations of the Year for its significant outreach to the Evanston community.
 The ESO mission is to provide community members of all ages with convenient, affordable opportunities to perform and hear fine classical music from locally, nationally and internationally renowned artists.